kormixensnik34/notes/README.md

 4. Attend coding workshops and conferences: These events are great ways to learn from industry experts, network with fellow developers, discover new tools, technologies, programming trends, best practices, design patterns, architecture principles, et al.
 5. Read and contribute to open-source projects: By contributing to popular open source projects, you can learn new skills, practice what you've learned, improve code quality, build a portfolio, make connections, get exposure to cutting-edge technologies.
 6. Keep up with industry news and trends: Follow blogs, podcasts, newsletters, social media accounts, subscribe to relevant magazines, attend webinars, read research papers, to keep yourself informed about what'

+# 2024-02-21
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the realm of coding, this translates to designing software that's easy to read, understand, and maintain.
+Writing clean, concise code with a clear purpose not only enhances collaboration but also reduces potential bugs and eases future enhancements.
+Always strive to solve complex problems with simple solutions, and remember that the best programs are often those that appear straightforward upon inspection."